boardgameio/boardgame.io/docs/api/Lobby.md

 `playerID`: the ID used by the player in the game (0, 1...).

-`playerCredentials`: the authentication token of the player.
+`credentials`: the authentication token of the player.

 `newName`: the new name of the player.